10 Signs Your Baby is Full and Getting Enough Breast Milk

 It is also important to understand here that every woman can have a different breastfeeding experience.
-Some women are disposed to hyperlactation – meaning they produce a lot breast milk than their baby can consume.
-Some women, on the other hand, have low milk supply wherein the breast milk may take time to come.
+Some women are disposed to hyperlactation – meaning they produce a lot of breast milk than their baby can consume.
+Some women, on the other hand, have a low milk supply wherein the breast milk may take time to come.
 Some babies can latch on very easily while some may face problems in this respect.

-How to Know Your Baby is Full When Breastfeeding
+How to Know Your Baby Is Full When Breastfeeding

 It can be very tempting for a mom to urge her baby to gulp down that remaining bit of milk or give in to the impulse of feeding him some more when he seems reluctant to eat or has eaten less than usual.
 However, it is crucial to appreciate that your baby may know when he has had his fill; his hunger can vary on different days or from feed to feed.
 By constantly persuading your baby to keep feeding when they seem full you may end up training him to ignore his body’s cues and get into the habit of overfeeding.
 Therefore you need to know when your baby is full.
 Watch out for the following cues in your baby to know when he is full!

-1. Baby Turning Away from the Breast/Bottle
+1. Baby Turning Away From the Breast/Bottle

-If your baby thrusts the nipple out using his tongue, or tries to turn his head away from the breast or bottle he is probably full.
+If your baby thrusts the nipple out using his tongue or tries to turn his head away from the breast or bottle he is probably full.